TandangDewe/kumis/README.md

 ## Example
 In kumistest.lpr you can find simple (but not very efficient) example for parse and render with Kumis using json data.

+## License
+LGPL with static linking exception (see COPYING.modifiedLGPL and COPYING.LGPL).

 ## Additional Information
 * It's in alpha state.
 * I write Kumis with simplicity dan readability in mind.
 Put extra layer of protection if you get template and/or data from untrusted source.